phoenixframework/phoenix/guides/asset_management.md

    import topbar from "../vendor/topbar"
    ```

-2. Call `npm install topbar --save` inside your assets directory and `esbuild` will be able to automatically pick them up:
+2. Call `npm install topbar --prefix assets` will create `package.json` and `package-lock.json` inside your assets directory and `esbuild` will be able to automatically pick them up:

    ```js
    import topbar from "topbar"